-Industrial level ADS LCD panel, suitable for continuous 24/7 operation Ultra-narrow 3.5mm bezel-to bezel design(1.15mm bezel on the left and top sides and 0.55mm bezel on the right and bottom sides) High contrast and high brightness greatly enhance the video layering, and present the details of the video High fidelity digital processing for a brilliant and vivid video Built-in 3D COMB filter and 3D noise reduction Wide array of connectivity options HDMI, DVI, VGA, BNC, RS232, USB, Audio Infrared, RS232 double mode, supporting remote PC control Brightness smart detection, power-saving Professional thermal design to extend equipment lifespan Built-in power, low energy consumption, ultra-quiet Fast stack installation, professional project design, supporting arc-shaped mounting Widely used in surveillance center, dispatching platform, safe city, commercial display, etc.
+Industrial level ADS LCD panel, suitable for continuous 24/7 operation Ultra-narrow 3.5mm bezel-to bezel design(2.3mm bezel on the left and top sides and 1.2mm bezel on the right and bottom sides) High contrast ratio and high screen resolution greatly enhance the video layering, and present the details of the video High fidelity digital processing, brilliant and vivid video Built-in 3D COMB filter and 3D noise reduction Wide array of connectivity options HDMI, DVI, VGA, DP(daisy chain), RS232, OPS, Audio Built-in picture splicing function Infrared, RS232 dual mode, supporting remote PC control Professional thermal design to extend equipment lifespan Built-in power, low energy consumption, ultra-quiet Fast stack installation, professional project design, supporting arc-shaped mounting Widely used in surveillance center, dispatching platform, safe city, commercial display, etc.

 4K ResolutionLoaded with intelligent features for Behavior Analysis and Exception Detection, the DS-2CD4A85-IZH 4k Bullet Camera combines 4K resolution with advanced video content analysis.
 Superior image quality of HD4096 × 2160 at 30fps supports high profile H.264 video compression.
 High-efficiency EXIR provides infrared at distances of up to 150 feet.
 Low bit rate, low latency, and region of interest-enhanced recording maximize encoding capabilities.
 With the camera’s highly efficient H.264+ and Region of Interest encoding, bandwidth and storage are hardly a concern.
 Installation is easy with an autofocus lens and a built-in wall mount bracket.
 Ideal for perimeter protection and critical infrastructure, the camera boasts an IP68 rating well-suited for rugged environments such as airports, seaports, power plants, and railways.
 Coupling this with Smart features such as line crossing, directional intrusion zones, and unattended baggage detection, the 4k Bullet Camera brings video surveillance to the next level of security.Add to Compare